naak373/ML-EDA/README.md

 - Ensured that formatting was consistent (for example, Male and Male were unified).

 ### Detecting and Handling Outliers
-- Used the box plot method to identify outliers in the Age Column
+- Used the box plot method to identify outliers in the Age and Satisfaction Column

 ### Version Control.